Susan Hurley

-Susan Lynn Hurley (September 16, 1954 – August 16, 2007) was appointed professor in the department of Politics and International Studies at the University of Warwick in 1994, professor of philosophy at Bristol University from 2006 and the first woman fellow of All Souls College, Oxford.
-She wrote on practical philosophy as well as on philosophy of mind, bringing these disciplines closer together.
-Her work draws on sources from the social sciences as well as the neurosciences, and can be broadly characterised as both naturalistic and interdisciplinary.
+Susan Lynn Hurley (September 16, 1954 – August 16, 2007) was an American philosopher.
+She was appointed professor in the department of Politics and International Studies at the University of Warwick in 1994, professor of philosophy at Bristol University from 2006 and the first woman fellow of All Souls College, Oxford.
+She wrote on practical philosophy and philosophy of mind, bringing these disciplines closer together.
+Her work draws on sources from the social sciences as well as the neurosciences and can be broadly characterized as both naturalistic and interdisciplinary.

 Early life

 Hurley was born in New York City and brought up in Santa Barbara, California.
 Her mother, a first-generation Armenian immigrant, was a secretary, and her father was an aviation industry executive.
 After a philosophy degree at Princeton University (1976), she studied law at Harvard, resulting in a degree in 1988, and pursued graduate work in philosophy (a BPhil, 1979, and a doctorate, 1983) at Oxford, supervised primarily by John McDowell.
 She married the British neuroscientist, Professor Nick Rawlins, in 1986.